VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Benchmark Data Details

 \subsection{INQUIRE-Rerank-Hard}

-To prepare INQUIRE-Rerank-Hard, we accessed the publicly released INQUIRE-Rerank \citep{DBLP:conf/nips/VendrowPSBJABH24} benchmark\footnote{\url{https://huggingface.co/datasets/evendrow/INQUIRE-Rerank}}.
+To prepare INQUIRE-Rerank-Hard, we accessed the publicly released INQUIRE-Rerank \citep{DBLP:conf/nips/VendrowPSBJABH24} dataset\footnote{\url{https://huggingface.co/datasets/evendrow/INQUIRE-Rerank}}.
 The original test set contained 160 queries, each paired with 100 images retrieved by CLIP.
 In a pilot study, we tested the retrieval performance of off-the-shelf CLIP and E5-V models.
 Results showed that CLIP can achieve 0.438 Recall@1 while E5-V achieved 0.506 Recall@1.
-After manually inspecting the data, we found that for a lot of instances, the negative images are not challenging enough and it is often very straightforward to identify the ground truth images.
-To highlight the challenging questions, we therefore filtered out the questions on which either CLIP and E5-V can achieve a perfect Recall@1.
-Overall, we observe that the remaining 59 questions require more nuanced image context understanding and a higher level of knowledge of the organism themselves, with more challenging confounder negative images.
+After manually inspecting the data, we found that for many instances, the negative images are not challenging enough and it is often very straightforward to identify the ground-truth images.
+To highlight the challenging questions, we therefore filtered out the questions for which either CLIP or E5-V achieves a perfect Recall@1.
+Overall, we observe that the remaining 59 questions require more nuanced image context understanding and a higher level of knowledge of the organisms themselves, with more challenging confounding negative images.